Quickstart Guide (Sandbox)

 Account

-After creating a user who has passed KYC, you can add two types of accounts to the user:
+After creating a user who has passed KYC, you can add onramp or offramp accounts for them to enable onramp or offramp transfers.
+The USD_EURO rail supports services for both onramp and offramp.

-We will now add both onramp and offramp accounts for the user we just created.
+We will now add both onramp and offramp accounts for the user.

 Add Onramp Account

 A Virtual Account is an onramp account created by our system to facilitate onramping.
 Users can deposit fiat money into the virtual account, and the deposited funds are automatically converted into stablecoin.
-To create a virtual account for the user, you can call the Create Onramp Virtual Account endpoint with the user id.
+To create a virtual account for the user, you can call the Create a virtual account endpoint with the user id.

-The rail parameter you pass in will determine the fiat currency and payment rails you want this onramp virtual account to support.
-For example, passing the rail parameter as US_ACH_WIRE will allow the user to deposit USD into the virtual account with ACH push or WIRE transfer, which will be automatically converted to USDC.
+The parameters you pass in will determine the rail you want this onramp virtual account to support.
+For example, passing the sourceCurrency

-Let's make a Create Onramp Virtual Account call using the user id we created earlier, with the rail parameter set to US_ACH_WIRE:
+Let's make a Create a virtual account call using the user id we created earlier, with the parameters we just mentioned:

 Request